Send a Deliver mailing once or on a recurring basis. Select Send Mailing from the mailing overview page to open the sending options.

 Send mailing once

-If sending a recurring mailing, additional options appear:
+If you select Send mailing on a recurring basis, additional options appear:

-Date Range: Select the start and end date (exclusive) for the email campaign.
-Leave the end date empty to run the campaign until you deactivate it.
+Date Range: Select the start and end dates for the mailing.
+Leave the end date empty to run the mailing until manually deactivated.

-Running a mailing indefinitely is not compatible with uploaded spreadsheet recipient lists.
-If you want an ongoing, indefinite mailing, you must build a recipient list through a query.
+Indefinite mailings require a query-based recipient list.
+Running a mailing with no end date isn't compatible with uploaded spreadsheet lists.
+To run an ongoing mailing, build the recipient list from a query.

 Timing